jwcho1221/Flight-Delay-Prediction/LabGuide200.md

 - The Data Import Wizard is started.
 Enter the following information:

-  - Select Local File as source for the data load
+  - Select **Local File** as source for the data load

   - Click the browse button and navigate to the Int_Flights_Aircraft_Weather.csv file which you unzipped before

 After selecting the file, you can preview the data and select the appropriate file formats.
-You will see that the data preview is interactive and changes according to your selection.
 When you are satisfied with the file content view, click **NEXT**.

  ![](./images/200/Picture200-import2.jpg)